CreativeTools/ct-dla-effector/README.md

   * Sphere
 * Sphere

-_CT DLA Effector_ is the actual lightning generator, the others can be replaced by your own objects.
+_CT DLA Effector_ is the actual DLA generator, the others can be replaced by your own objects.
 Note that the clone count in the Cloner is animated, resulting in an animated growth of the fractal shape.

 ##Settings